How Does Silica Gel Work?

 Silica gel packs in anything would be affected by excess moisture.
 It’s in with leather products where it can limit mold growth.
 You’ll see it packaged with electronics to reduce condensation.
 As it’s nearly harmless, it prevents spoilage in foods like pepperoni.

 Some silica gel pack has a toxic coating of cobalt chloride.
-Swallowing this stuff probably won’t kill you, but it could cause nausea, vomiting, and a few other less-than-awesome side effects.
-But, silica gel works pretty well when keeping things dry.
+Swallowing this stuff probably won’t kill you, but it could cause nausea, vomiting, and other less-than-awesome side effects.
+But silica gel works pretty well when keeping things dry.
 It’s also found in vitamin bottles, industrial air systems, and cat litter containers.
 Also, this stuff is reusable.

 You can dry it out by heating it in an oven at about 300 degrees Fahrenheit.
 That’s about 150 degrees Celsius.
 People have found all sorts of ways to reuse it.
 There might be too many to list: